 Stroud Festival Ltd is a charity promoting and supporting all types of artistic activities throughout the Stroud District.
 Founded in 1946, it’s the ‘grandfather’ of all the wonderful festivals this area has to offer.

-To give you a taste of what’s to come, we’ll have some music which caused a riot when it was first performed; workshops celebrating an innovative process which had worldwide impact; and, in collaboration with other local organisations we hope to deliver a programme which inspires and provokes.
+This year we’ve collaborated with a number of other organisations in Stroud to bring you a diverse range of events, all with revolution in mind.
+To give you a taste of what’s to come, we’ll have some music which caused a riot when it was first performed; an exhibition celebrating a process which had worldwide impact and walks commemorating Stroud’s history of protest.

-Email: Rick Vick, Festival Organiser at: email@example.com for further information on any aspect of Stroud Festival’s work.
+Email: email@example.com for further information on any aspect of Stroud Festival’s work.